sictweb/bti425-2020/notes/angular-forms-intro.md

 #### 1. One way, from *model* to *form*

 Assume we have a property in the data model that must appear in the view.
-In the past, to display it, you typically used *interpolation* syntax:
+In the past, to display it *as content in an element*, you typically used *interpolation* syntax:
-`{{ foo.barText }}`
+`{%raw%}{{ foo.barText }}{%endraw%}`

-However, to bind to a form element/widget, we must use the other square-brackets format.
+However, to bind *to an attribute* of a form element/widget, we must use the other square-brackets format.
 For example, set the element's `title` attribute text:
 ```html
 <input [title]="foo.barText" ...
 ```